Backcountry Access at WH2O......................................................................................

 The BC Selkrik Mountains, with their huge annual snowfall of light, dry powder, are a mecca for backcountry enthusiasts.
 Nestled within these mountains is Whitewater Ski Resort, and with a base elevation of 1,626m (5,333 ft), we are able to offer up some of the best lift access backcountry on the planet.
 Whitewater Ski Resort - Ski BC Powder!

 The supernatural backcountry surrounding Whitewater Ski Resort is a place for adventure, peace and above all - RESPECT.
-Before venturing out of bounds Whitewater management strongly recommends all skiers and snowboarders be equipped with a transceiver, probe and shovel, and be educated in backcountry knowledge and up-to-date avalanche conditions.
+Before venturing beyond the ski area boundaries Whitewater management strongly recommends all skiers and snowboarders be equipped with a transceiver, probe and shovel, and be educated in backcountry knowledge and up-to-date avalanche conditions.
 Check in with our Snow Safety Patrol before you leave.
 Be aware that man-made and natural hazards exist; these include tree-wells, stumps, cliff bands, rocks, trails and roadways.
 These rules are absolute: CLOSED MEANS CLOSED.
-Out of bounds are not patrolled.
-If you require an out-of-bounds rescue, you pay the entire bill.
+Beyond the ski area boundary is not patrolled.
+If you require a rescue beyond the ski area boundary, you pay the entire bill.
 If you do not have the knowledge or skills to go into the backcountry, before heading out there it is highly recommended that you take an Avalanche Course from a certified Avalanche Professional.
 It is important that you look into the certification and experience of the instructor, to ensure that you are getting quality instruction.

 SKI AREA BOUNDARY - NO PATROL